Dr. Dan Chernow '67, MA '89, MA '03, President

 Join the Education Alumni Chapter for a networking and mentoring event for future and current educators.

 Support your chapter with a gift.
 Your contribution benefits current and future students, chapter professional development activities, scholarships, and so much more.
-To donate to the Chapter, please click here and in the designation box, select 'other'.
-Write in the name of the Chapter in Special Instructions.
+To donate to the Chapter, please click here, select Alumni Programs as the area and select the chapter from the list of funds.